runwayml/learn/docs/video-tools/green-screen.md

 ## Step 2: Creating keyframes

 To start off the process, seek to an initial frame which contains the desired object in clear view.
-Using clicks indicate which parts of the frame contain the your target.
+Then click on the object in frame to create your initial mask.

 The toolbar above the timeline allows you to switch between **Include** clicks which expand the mask to the clicked location and